tracim/tracim/backend/doc/migration.md

 #### Use SQLAlchemy Table

-You can use sa table to make updating of database content easier.
+You can use `sa.Table` to ease updating the database content.
 To do this, you must create a new table (content from the revision must be completely independant from current code) which is attached to an existing table.
 You don't need to field all column and in most case, it's not needed to add constraint too.